slebetman/tcled/README.md

 - Implements suspending and resuming the editing session.
 - Implements tab completion based on words already in the current document.
 - Supports CTags's tags file (if one is found) so you can look up function and variable definitions.
+- Supports X/Gnome/Windows/Mac clipboard if available (requires Tk, no Tk widgets will be created just using the cross-platform clipboard support)

 Usage:
 ------